 Censorship and strict control on political freedoms characterised the early 19th century in Vienna, indirectly ushering in the homely Biedermeier era of art, lifestyle, and design.

 Vienna never rebelled in the same way that, for example, France did.
-Nevertheless, the disturbances provoked some political change and liberalisation.
-For example, Ferdinand abdicated in favour of his young nephew, Franz Joseph.
+Nevertheless, the disturbances provoked some political change and local liberalisation.
+For example, Emperor Ferdinand I (son of Franz II/I) abdicated in favour of his young nephew, Franz Joseph.

 (Prince Metternich, Austrian chancellor in the early 19th century, spymaster and guardian of the Austrian Empire’s conservative values.
 He resigned during the 1848 revolution.
 He’s also why we have Sachertorte.
-Photo courtesy of the Rijksmuseum)
+Image courtesy of the Rijksmuseum)

 Other Habsburg lands also shared some of that revolutionary spirit.
 Hungary, in particular, regularly got a bit frisky, even resulting in a brief war of independence in (no surprise) 1848.

-The “rebels” lost and the Austrian Empire cracked down hard, dissolving the local Hungarian parliament and effectively introducing totalitarian rule from Vienna.
+The Hungarian “rebels” lost, however, and the Austrian Empire cracked down hard.
+The emperor dissolved the local Hungarian parliament and effectively introduced totalitarian rule from Vienna.

 For example, the Austro-Prussian war of 1866 led to the Venetian lands switching to Italian rule.
 And the Hungarians were never truly happy with the state of their relationship with their rulers in Vienna.